OzyOzk/Oguplot/README.md

 ### Added GUI

 The script no longer plots as soon as it is run.
 Now the serial number of the device printing csv values needs to be entered.
-Hitting poll button will then queery all connected serial devices for their serial numbers.
+Hitting poll button will then query all connected serial devices for their serial numbers.
 If a matching serial number is found, the graph will start plotting.
 Also added a close button to close the current port.
 Hitting close will close the serial port and the plot will stop.

 ### Micro-controller setup